Turkey discovers large natural gas reserve off Black Sea | DW | 21.08.2020

 "My Lord has opened the door to unprecedented wealth for us," he enthused.

-A Turkish drilling ship has been prospecting in the western Black Sea over the past month, close to where Romania has also found gas reserves.
+The Turkish drilling ship Fatih has been prospecting in the western Black Sea over the past month, close to where Romania has also found gas reserves.

 Read more: Erdogan: Turkey 'won't back down' in Mediterranean drilling row